jaytaph/joindin_symfony2/README.md

 - When going to: /event/view/2/tracks, it should display the "tracks" page
 - Sort events when going to /user/view/8/lastcomment

+- Add rememberme option
+- site.js does create some hrefs with fixed url's (/user/view/'+obj etc), see if we can change that

 - All the rest I forgot